Staff & Librarian positions

 Students that work at one of Mann Library's Public Service Desks are responsible for the circulation of materials and equipment, maintaining the stacks, printing services (both Net-print and poster printing), as well as supporting Mann Library's conference rooms and classrooms.
 Students wishing to apply for this position should possess an attention to detail, be able to perform and prioritize multiple tasks, have strong technical abilities, and have great customer service skills.
-Read the full job description and apply online now.
-Please direct all job inquiries to the Student Management Team.
+We do not currently have any openings at our Public Service Desks.
+Please check back soon.

 Collection Development & Digital Collections

 Students in the division of Collection Development & Digital Collections work in a team environment to help preserve and build Mann's collections.
 Students working on digital collections help create scans and optical character recognition (OCR) of books, journals, documents and faculty papers, as well as other tasks involved with creating digital collections such as metadata and uploading to online repositories.
 They also help the department's selectors in making informed decisions with new or gift acquisitions by searching bibliographic records in the library catalog, databases and other digital collections.
 Dependability and conscientious attention to detail are required.